CSProjectsEAL/BaseRepository/.github/ISSUE_TEMPLATE/bug_report.md

 (A clear and concise description of what the bug is)

-### Have you read the [Contributing Guidelines on issues](https://github.com/facebook/Docusaurus/blob/master/CONTRIBUTING.md#reporting-new-issues)?
+## Platform

-(Write your answer here.)
+(What agent were you using when the bug happend mobile)

 ## To Reproduce